(APM TMB) LZOS 175 Review

 The tube is very carefully baffled internally.
 A set of knife-edge baffles have been inserted on framing rods to keep them absolutely true and the space in between appears to have been flocked with a specialist coating, not just painted.
 Again, this is professional-quality attention to finish.

 The focuser is a massive 3.5 inch stainless-steel rack and pinion model from Starlight Instruments with built-in fine-focus and draw-tube scale.
 It has an enormous travel – 4.5 inches.
 This is quite simply the best focuser I have ever used.
 It is completely solid and smooth, is effectively free of image shift (it only shows the merest trace when changing focus direction at over 400x) and never racks out on its own, even under heavy loads.
-It has no locking mechanism because it doesn’t need one.
+It has a tiny locking knob on the pinion, but for years I didn’t know it was there because it just doesn’t need it.
 It is just as smooth and perfect even when fully racked out carrying a big eyepiece, or a camera on extension tubes.
-I sold my electric focuser because I just never needed it – the big FT is that good.
+I sold my electric focuser because I never needed it – the big FT is that good.

 The focuser attaches to the tube via a rotating mechanism which works via a capstan wheel.
 This is another marvellous feature: ease off the tension on the capstan wheel and the whole focuser rotates, but extremely smoothly and with minimal image shift.
 Again, weight is no issue when rotating.
 This is a great feature for changing camera-angle when imaging, but just as useful when getting the perfect eyepiece position for comfort.